RaghuBhogireddy/Java/docs/Notes.md

   - to use instance method, we need to create an instance of the class using new keyword
   - instance methods can access instance methods and variables directly
   - instance methods can access static methods and variables directly

+### Record
+- Record was introduced in JDK 14 and officially part of JDK 16
+  - Purpose is to reduce the boilerplate of the POJO, but to be more restrictive
+  - The record is special class that contains data, that's not meant to be altered
+  - It seeks to achieve immutability, for data in its members.
+  - `public record student(type param1, type param2 ...){}`
+  - It generates the toString() method for the object also.
+  - Unlike usual POJO, these don't have any prefix to data filed accessors like `get` or `set`